See every side of every news story

 North Carolina judges issue mixed ruling on governor’s appointment powers

-• Republican Brad Briner stated that the ruling confirms the governor does not have overarching control over other elected officials serving on the Council of State, highlighting a change in state government power dynamics.
+• Republican Brad Briner stated that the ruling confirms the governor does not have supreme control over other elected Council of State officials in fulfilling their duties within the executive branch.

 Insights by Ground AI